Alfresco/docs-alfresco/aws-s3/latest/config/direct-access.md

 }
 ```

-The length of time for which a direct access URL is valid defaults to `300` seconds (i.e. 5 minutes) if not configured otherwise in `alfresco-global.properties`.
+The length of time for which a direct access URL is valid defaults to `30` seconds if not configured otherwise in `alfresco-global.properties`.

 <!-- method / description / request/ parameters / response / error codes -->